The Ultimate Guide to Nailing Your Logo Presentation for Clients

 Your non-verbal communication speaks volumes.

-• Eye Contact: Make sure to maintain eye contact with your audience.
+• Eye Contact: Maintain eye contact with your audience.
 This builds trust and keeps them engaged.
-Just don’t stare them down like you're trying to hypnotise them—keep it natural!😊
+Just don’t stare them down like you’re trying to hypnotise them—keep it natural!

 • Gestures: Use hand gestures to emphasise points, but be careful not to overdo it.
 You want to appear animated, not like you’re conducting an orchestra.